 If you don’t have any accessories as of yet, a good starter is the smashed burger kit by Cuisinart.
 It brings what I once upon a time, would have referred to as a round bacon press.

 What’s important is that you use a heavy-duty meat press of some sort.
 Don’t have one?
 Use the smashing power of two weaker spatulas like I’m doing in the picture above.

 Now, that burger smasher is ideal for you guessed it, smashing that ball into the hot flattop.
 It will make your life easier if you add a piece of parchment paper in-between both first.
 You don’t want to deal with that dreaded sticking situation that happens with beef and shiny items.

 You’re going to want to season those flattened meat spheres.
 A mix of salt and pepper is excellent, or maybe you like to use seasoned salt.

 I’ve always got whatever I use ready in a dredge to shake with some style all over everything.
 Steak seasoning also works well if you’ve never tried it before.

-Once those burgers are almost ready, you’re going to grab that spatula and flip them babies.
+Once those burgers are almost ready, you’re going to grab that spatula and flip them babies over.